 ### Phase 1: Precise Conversion

-[Original timeline]
+[Original Timestamp]

-[Original text]
+[Original Text]

-[{lang} Translated text]
+[{lang} Translated Text]

 ### Phase 2: Quality Enhancement

-Implement triple verification:
+Implement a triple verification:

 1. Technical Verification

-✔ The {lang} translated text in each subtitle block occupies one line
+✔ The {lang} translated text in each subtitle block occupies one line.

-2. Language Verification
+2. Linguistic Verification

-✔ Colloquial expressions adapt to the scene
+✔ Colloquial expressions adapted to the context.

-✔ Consistency check of professional terminology
+✔ Consistency check for professional terminology.

-✔ Equivalent conversion of cultural images
+✔ Equivalent conversion of cultural imagery.

 ### Phase 3: Final Formatting